ZadeNova/ZadeNova/README.md

 <br />

 - 👀 I’m interested in lots of things but sadly i am too lazy to do anything :/
-- 🌱 I’m currently taking my diploma in Infocomm and security from college.
+- 🌱 Wouldn't mind working on a project together =)
 - 💞️ I’m looking to collaborate on making a project that interests me.(AI,blockchain,Datascience,Virtual/Augmented reality).
+If you have an interesting project , feel free to reach out!
 - 🚀 Weird side projects :)
-- ⚡ Nerd
+- ⚡ Nerd/Weirdo

-  <p>Currently under 6 months internship.
-Six months+ to go before graduation.</p>
+  <p>Currently Waiting for National Service.</p>
 </div>
 <br />
 <br />